polyscript

 name example behavior

 sync xworker.sync.from_main(1, "two") Executes the exposed from_main function in the main thread.
-Returns synchronously its result, if any.
+Returns synchronously its result when SharedArrayBuffer can work synchronously.
+Returns asynchronously otherwise exposed callbacsk from the main thread.

-window xworker.window.document.title = 'Worker' Differently from pyodide or micropython import js, this field allows every single possible operation directly in the main thread.
+window xworker.window.document.title = 'Worker' Differently from pyodide or micropython import js, this field allows every single possible operation directly in the main thread when that is possible (SharedArrayBuffer either available or polyfilled for sync operations too).
 It does not refer to the local js environment the interpreter might have decided to expose, it is a proxy to handle otherwise impossible operations in the main thread, such as manipulating the DOM, reading localStorage otherwise not available in workers, change location or anything else usually possible to do in the main thread.

 isWindowProxy xworker.isWindowProxy(ref) Advanced - Allows introspection of JS references, helping differentiating between local worker references, and main thread global JS references.
 This is valid both for non primitive objects (array, dictionaries) as well as functions, as functions are also enabled via xworker.window in both ways: we can add a listener from the worker or invoke a function in the main.
 Please note that functions passed to the main thread will always be invoked asynchronously.